stevedonovan/Lake/doc/index.md

 lake` has got too large to be a single-file script, and modularization will make it easier to maintain.
-My initial feeling was to make Lake as easy as possible to install, but this is not really a very strong argument for bad practice!
+My initial feeling was to make Lake as easy as possible to install, but this is not really a very strong argument for bad practice, particularly as tools like `squish` and `soar` make generating standalone archives containing many Lua modules.

 There are some common patterns which are not supported, for instance _installation_ and _running tests_.
 The former is awkward to do well in a cross-platform way, but the latter is definitely a good candidate.
 As Lake becomes more modular, it becomes easier to write extensions, rather than burdening the core with every possible scenario.

-Dependency-driven programming goes beyond operations on files.
-A more general framework would work with any set of objects which supported a property which behaved _like_ a timestamp.